 Getting a Low Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to lock in a certain interest rate and a certain number of points for you for a specified period during your application process.
-This keeps you from working through your entire application process and learning at the end that your interest rate has gotten higher.
+When you're offered a "rate lock" from the lender, it means that you are guaranteed to get a particular interest rate over a certain number of days for your application process.
+This protects you from going through your entire application process and discovering at the end that your interest rate has risen higher.

-Rate lock periods can vary in length, between 15 to 60 days, with the longer period generally costing more.
-You can get a longer period for your lock, but in doing so, will likely have a higher rate than you would with a shorter rate lock span of time
+Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter rate lock period

-In addition to choosing a shorter rate lock period, there are several ways you can get the lowest rate.
-A bigger down payment will result in a better interest rate, because you will be starting out with more equity.
-You can pay points to bring down your rate over the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to improve the rate over the life of the loan.
-You'll pay more initially, but you will come out ahead in the end.
+In addition to going with a shorter rate lock period, there are more ways you can get the lowest rate.
+The larger down payment you make, the lower your rate will be, as you will have more equity from the start.
+You can pay points to improve your rate over the loan term, meaning you pay more up front.
+To a lot of people, this makes sense and is a good deal..

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.